OpenRoberta/openroberta-lab/Pull_Request_Template.md

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)
+Please *never* include a issue number (as #NUMBER) taken from our github issue tracker in the pull request.
+If the pull request is changed again and again, this floods the issue with irrelevant commit numbers.
+Of course the *pure* NUMBER can be used for documentation purposes.
+If the pull request is accepted, the issue number will be added during that step.

 ## Type of change